datalad-handbook/book/docs/basics/101-136-history.rst

    $ git log -15 --oneline

-Using these hashes for miscellaneous history management operations is also a very fail-save method.
-An alternative way for example is to "count" ancestors of the most recent commit using the notation ``HEAD~2``, ``HEAD^2`` or ``HEAD@{2}``, but using the commit hash saves you from accidentally miscounting.
-Just note that whenever you see a post or blog using the above notation, some commit in the history is referenced.
+There are other alternatives to reference commits in the history of a dataset, for example "counting" ancestors of the most recent commit using the notation ``HEAD~2``, ``HEAD^2`` or ``HEAD@{2}``.
+However, using hashes to reference commits is a very fail-save method and saves you from accidentally miscounting.

 "I'll let you people direct this lecture", the guest lecturer proposes.
 "You tell me what you would be interested in doing, and I'll show you how it's